Insufficient data, weak cooperation, excluded communities and corruption hamper an effective response to environmental crime.

 Africa

 The GMS has hubs in Nigeria and South Africa, with corruption work focused on the Congo Basin and its flows of timber, minerals and wildlife.
-Communities work will unfold in DRC and Madagascar.
+Communities work will unfold in the DRC and Madagascar.

 A closer look